-Open space is highly valuable for all events to enable them to erect structures.
-Consultation must occur with event organisers before confirming tree planting locations.

-Check new trees will not interfere with existing overpass locations for Superloop Adelaide 500.

 Maintain heavy vehicle access needed off of Dequetteville Terrace for Gluttony, in particular for site build and bin servicing (see purple arrow).
-Consult with Gluttony. \See notes below.

-Existing Trees, retain

-Existing Trees, remove

-New Trees as part of O-Bahn Development, retain

-New Trees as part of O-Bahn Development, remove

-Proposed Trees

-Remove Omolanthus sp. to allow greater significance to the indigenous Eucalypts

-Relocate Olives to other areas of the Park Lands where Olive groves exist.
-This will allow greater significance to the indigenous Eucalypts

-The north-eastern area of the park is within the indicative scoping area for the Quentin Kenihan Inclusive Play Space.
-The proposed tree removals will be dependent on the siting of the play space, and will be reviewed once its location is determined.
-Further investigations will be undertaken by qualified arborists with a tree report undertaken to assess the condition of individual trees prior to confirming their retention, relocation or removal.
+Consult with Gluttony.
+See notes below.
+Reinforce the Central Activity Hub and provide shade with staggered rows of ornamental deciduous trees.
+Possible species include Platanus sp.
+(Plane), Lagerstroemia sp.
+(Crape Myrtle), Pyrus (Ornamental Pear) and Ginkgo sp.
+Existing Trees, retain Reinforce the Lake Walk with further plantings of Jacaranda Existing Trees, remove New Trees as part of O-Bahn Development, retain Rundle Road Remove Pittosporums to allow views New Trees as part of O-Bahn Development, remove in and out of the Bowling Club, as well as allow greater significance to Proposed Trees the indigenous Eucalypts Remove degraded mixed tree species to allow for a new pathway.
+Plant an arc of ornamental trees.
+Possible species include Lagerstroemia sp.
+(Crape Myrtle) and Prunus sp (Red Plums), and Cercis sp.
+Remove Omolanthus sp. to allow greater significance to the indigenous Eucalypts Relocate Olives to other areas of the Park Lands where Olive groves exist.
+This will allow greater significance to the indigenous Eucalypts Bartels Road Pirie Street The north-eastern area of the park is within the indicative scoping area for Remove Brachychiton due to the Quentin Kenihan Inclusive Play Space.
+The proposed tree removals will overcrowding with the copse of be dependent on the siting of the play space, and will be reviewed once Remove degraded Melia sp. and other Schinus Molle (Peppercorns) its location is determined.
+Further investigations will be undertaken by species to allow for a realigned formal qualified arborists with a tree report undertaken to assess the condition of avenue planting.
+Possible species include individual trees prior to confirming their retention, relocation or removal.
+Platanus sp.
+(Plane) and Melia sp.

-100m 1:2500@A3